manateelazycat/lsp-bridge/README.md

 * `lsp-bridge-completion-popup-predicates`: the predicate function for completion menu, completion menu popup after all the functions pass
 * `lsp-bridge-completion-stop-commands`: completion menu will not popup if these commands are executed
 * `lsp-bridge-completion-hide-characters`: completion menu will not popup when cursor after those characters
+* `lsp-bridge-user-langserver-dir`: the dir where user place langserver configuration file, if the configuration file name in the dir is the same as that in [lsp-bridge/langserver](https://github.com/manateelazycat/lsp-bridge/tree/master/langserver) , lsp-bridge will use the configuration file in this dir
+* `lsp-bridge-user-multiserver-dir`: the dir where user place multiserver configuration file, if the configuration file name in the dir is the same as that in [lsp-bridge/multiserver](https://github.com/manateelazycat/lsp-bridge/tree/master/multiserver) , lsp-bridge will use the configuration file in this dir
 * `acm-frame-background-dark-color`: Menu background color in dark theme
 * `acm-frame-background-light-color`: Menu background color in light theme
 * `acm-markdown-render-font-height`: The font height of function documentation, default is 130